thoughtspot/rest-api-sdk/sdks/typescript/RolesApi.md

 # **searchRoles**
 > Array<SearchRoleResponse> searchRoles(searchRolesRequest)

- Gets Roles configured on a ThoughtSpot instance.
-Requires cluster Administration, Role Administration or Group Administration privileges.
   Version: 9.5.0.cl or later   Gets a list of Role objects from the ThoughtSpot system.
 Available if [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance.
 To search for Roles, the `ROLE_ADMINISTRATION` (**Can manage roles**) privilege is required.
 To get details of a specific Role object, specify the GUID or name.
 You can also filter the API response based on user group and Org identifiers, privileges assigned to the Role, and deprecation status.

 ### Example